SuperCuber/dotter/README.md

   - Commit and push, you now have a dotfiles repo!
 - In your dotfiles repo, create a folder `dotter_settings` and two files: `global.toml` and `local.toml`.
 - Add `local.toml` to your `.gitignore` - that file contains the machine-specific configuration, so there's no point uploading it.
+  - A different approach would be to have several `local.toml`s in your git repo - then select the appropriate one using the `-l` flag.
 - When installing, I recommend downloading the binaries (windows and linux) into the root of your repository.\
   That way, wherever your dotfiles are, Dotter also is.
 - On Linux, make sure `dotter` has execute permissions with `chmod +x dotter`, then you can run it with `./dotter`